SeanKilleen/seankilleen.github.io/_posts/2024-03-05-how-to-write-a-successful-job-description-for-a-developer-role.md

 ## A Window Into Your Company's Culture

 The job description is a way for you to live your company's culture.
-Use That to your advantage.
+Use that to your advantage.
 Does it reflect the values of your organization?
 Does it reflect the way you intend to show up as a leader?
 Think about key words and ideas that reflect your culture/value that you feel strongly about and work them into the post.

 ## Candidate Self-Selection and "Signaling Phrases"